 Foreclosures versus short sale homes have been a longstanding debate in real estate investing.

 Below is a comprehensive list of differences that can help you better understand which option is most suitable for your real estate investment strategy.

 What Is A Foreclosure?

 It is integral to know exactly what a foreclosure is when deciding on purchasing foreclosures versus short sale homes.
 A foreclosure is a legal process in which a lender recovers the balance of a loan from a borrower who stops making the necessary payments.
 This is done by forcing the sale of the asset used as collateral for the loan, which in most cases is the house itself.

 What Is A Short Sale?

 A short sale is similar to a regular property sale, but with one major difference.
-During a short sale, the seller lists his or her property on the market with the help of a listing agent but the only difference is that here a lender gets involved in the process as well.
+During a short sale, the seller lists his or her property on the market with the help of a listing agent, just like a regular sale.
+However, the process also includes the involvement of the lender.

-You require the approval of your lender for a short sale as you are attempting to sell the property for a lower price than the outstanding mortgage balance.
+You are required to have the approval of your lender for a short sale as you are attempting to sell the property for a lower price than the outstanding mortgage balance.

 Foreclosure Vs. Short Sale – The Differences

 Since short sale homes are essentially regular sales at a lower price, it does not involve any extraneous costs versus doing foreclosures.
 A foreclosure has additional costs for the lender, including:

 Waiting Period For A New Mortgage

-As a house flipper, foreclosing on a property is not at all good.
-In the case of a foreclosure, the waiting period to obtain a new mortgage is higher as it has negative consequences for the property owner and the lender, along with the housing market in general.
+As a house flipper, foreclosing on a property is not good.
+After a foreclosure, the waiting period to obtain a new mortgage will be higher due to the negative consequences for the property owner and the lender.